lohithkumaran/python101/readme.txt

-hi this is first code
+hi this is my first python code